fei0319/poly.h/doc/poly.md

 > This document is out of date.
 Many informations may not be exact.
+[Check the latest information in the Simplefied Chinese version](https://github.com/FNatsuka/fstdlib/blob/master/doc/poly.zh-CN.md).

 # Poly.h Info.